Catholic Mom Life

 More time to devote to prayer and recollection.

 I was overwhelmed and trying to find a balance.
 I failed miserably.
-The moment my rule started coming together and I devoted my time to God first, everything else naturally fell into place.
+The moment my rule started coming together, and I devoted time to God first, everything else naturally fell into their proper places.

-I had structure within my day.
-I felt like for the first time in a long time – since discovering my vocation, I finally had my act together!
+I found structure within my day.
+I felt like for the first time (in a long time) since discovering my vocation, I finally had my act together!

-Truth be told, since discovering this life-changing book, I truly feel at peace.
+And truth be told, since discovering this life changing book, I truly feel at peace!
 I feel as though my life has true meaning.
-Before then, I had just been going through the motions.
-Trying my best to survive amidst chaos.

-Tell me what you think.
 Have you read the book?
-Share your thoughts.
+Share your thoughts!

 Do you want access to member only organizational and planning tools?
 Sign up below for FREE access!